 Final Countdown… Last Minute Snacks?

-Down to our final hours of this epic Manitoba road trip, Robin and I decided on one last meal at The Forks Market.
-While he opted for Kyu Grill round two and their Mango Chicken Heroshima (which is just as amazing as the other two, if not better), I opted for something new.
-This time I tried the sushi lettuce wraps from Fusian Sushi and WOW, who knew a lettuce wrap could taste so good?
+Down to the final hours of this epic Manitoba road trip, I decided on one last meal at The Forks Market.
+I tried the sushi lettuce wraps from Fusian Sushi and WOW, who knew a lettuce wrap could taste so good?
 Organic king salmon with avocado, shiitake mushrooms and teriyaki sushi rice topped with a hint of mayo all nestled in a romaine lettuce leaf.
 All of the ingredients were so fresh and flavourful, I could have easily eaten another order and hated myself afterwards for being stuffed.

-Although as I was starving when I arrived, I opted for one more tasty little morsel.
-Since I’m a pig, I couldn’t resist trying a chicken parmigiana empanada from Empanadas and Company by Simon’s Cuisine.
+Though I did have a little bit of space left over so I couldn’t resist trying a chicken parmigiana empanada from Empanadas and Company by Simon’s Steaks.
 If you’re looking for a snack for under $5, this pocket of delight filled with chicken, ham, tomato sauce and mozzarella cheese is perfect.
 They also have a number of other flavours, including dessert empanadas like apple pie or Nutella and bananas.

-Alas, our whirlwind week in Manitoba had come to an end as we said goodbye from our evening flight Saturday night.
-While we were pooped by the end of it, I would do it all again in a heartbeat!
+Alas, this whirlwind week in Manitoba had come to an end as I said goodbye from my evening flight Saturday night.
+While I was pooped by the end of it, I would do it all again in a heartbeat!
 I’m already keeping an eye out for seat sales to solidify another trip so I can explore more.